oryeger/DeepOFDM/README.md

+# DeepOFDM

 This repository contains the code for the ESCNN (Element wise scaled CNN) system, published in:

 Ory Eger and Nir Shlezinger: "Learning to Refine LLRs: Modular Neural Augmentation for MIMO-OFDM Receivers"

-The ESCNN augments some model based or data driven  detectors.
-Among the detectors that have been used are DeepSIC and DeepRx.
+The ESCNN is a DNN which can either run standalone, or run as an augmentation to a model based or a data driven detector.

-DeepSIC implementation is based on: https://github.com/ShlezingerLab/deepsic-official

-DeepRx implementation is based on: https://github.com/j991222/MIMO_JCESD

 # Table of Contents